How to run a Frolic

 All our events are trail races, so you’ll be running on grass, sand, gravel paths, fields, woodland trails, etc. There may be the occasional bit of road, but we do try and keep that to a minimum.

 These events are designed to be fun, pressure-free and inclusive.
-They are a great introduction to the world of White Star Running.
+They are a great introduction to the world of trail running.
 This page serves as your ‘beginners’ guide to a Frolic’ and we suggest reading it carefully before attending.

 How a Frolic works

 The concept of a Frolic is quite simple – you turn up at the start line for the time shown on your race instructions (emailed out to you before the event and also posted in the News section of our website).
 You run your first lap.

 At some of our events, the first lap is slightly longer.
 This is because we know many runners want to achieve a half-marathon or marathon distance, and this enables us to ensure that you can achieve as close to that distance as possible.
 For example, if the course lap is 3.7 miles (as it is at the Cider Frolic), 7 laps would give you 25.9 miles – not quite a marathon.
 8 laps would give you 29.6 miles, which might be a bit further than you’d like.
 By making the first lap a little longer, you can get that marathon distance in 7 laps without the bonus mileage.
 This only applies to the first lap, and it’s not needed at every event depending on the course distance.
 We will make it clear to you in the race instructions and at the start line if the first lap is longer.

 After your first lap, you can opt to stop and collect your medal and goodies if that’s enough for you.
 Or you can start a second lap straight away.
 Or you can opt to have a break, use the facilities, have something to eat, get a quick kip… you can go out on a second lap (or more!) at any time.
 If you’re running as part of a team (see more on this below in the timing section), you can hand over to the next runner so they can go out on their lap.